dcernst/dcernst.github.io/_posts/2012-08-20-latex-homework-template.md

   </p>

   <p>
     Feel free to use the template and if you have ideas for improvements, I&#8217;d love to hear about them.
-Lastly, I&#8217;ve written a <a href="http://danaernst.com/resources/quick-latex-guide/">Quick LaTeX Guide</a> to help my students get started with the actual writing of LaTeX.
+Lastly, I&#8217;ve written a <a href="{{ site.baseurl }}/quick-latex-guide/">Quick LaTeX Guide</a> to help my students get started with the actual writing of LaTeX.
   </p>

   <p>